chaira19/jMouse--Imaginary-Mouse/README.md

 # jMouse--Imaginary-Mouse
 [![platform](https://img.shields.io/badge/Implementation-Python-blue.svg)](https://www.android.com)

 Controls the mouse action through gestures using Image processing i.e. WebCam only.
 This innovative tool converts webcam to an imaginary mouse (hence the name).
 It is a cheap alternative to existing gesture control devices like evo.
 This project implements correlation-based tracking approach.
 Move the mouse by tracking a object.
-By the use of Opencv library in Python i.e. Image processing, your palm will be detected and the mouse cursor then will move according to the position of hand.
+By the use of Opencv library in Python i.e. Image processing, your palm will be detected and the mouse cursor will move according to the position of hand.

 ## Required Libraries